MatthewDulcich/Table-Tennis-Umpire/README.md

 To ensure the project runs smoothly, set up the following folder structure:

 You can download the training and testing data from the [OpenTTGames Dataset](https://lab.osai.ai/).
+For training you only need the training data, for testing purposes you

 ```
 Table-Tennis-Umpire/